core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 However, it is hard to provide when:

 * Requests are built exclusively using shared group keying material, like in the case of a Deterministic Client.
 * Requests are sent without source authentication, or their source authentication is not checked.
-(This was part of {{I-D.ietf-core-oscore-groupcomm}} in revisions before version -12)

-This document does not \[ yet? \] give full guidance on how to restore request-response binding for the general case, but it currently only offers suggestions:
+This document does not give full guidance on how to restore request-response binding for the general case, but it offers suggestions:

 * The response can contain the full request.
 An option that allows doing that is presented in {{I-D.ietf-core-responses}}.
 * The response can contain a cryptographic hash of the full request.
 This is used by the method specified in this document, as defined in {{ssec-request-hash-option}}.